Note: For information on the 2015 Global Refugee Crisis, visit our special resource page.

 A peer-reviewed public policy journal with new articles monthly on migration topics, including refugee and asylee studies, such as a multi-part series aimed at providing a comprehensive overview of the U.S. refugee protection system.

-International Rescue Committee – Acting, Fast & Slow
+International Rescue Committee – Rescue Aid

 A blog on humanitarian action and development from International Rescue Committee experts and invited guests.
 Inspired by psychologist Daniel Kahneman’s theory—Thinking, Fast and Slow—it aims to analyze the effectiveness of aid delivery work and explore the tensions between acting immediately to address pressing problems and acting slowly to build a base.